Bismuth-Consultancy-BV/P4Houdini/README.md

 `P4Updates` - This dictionary contains booleans for automatic triggers that will happen when using Houdini.
 Setting these to false will no longer automatically trigger the plugin to issue Perforce commands when for example saving a file.
 This allows you to for example have a purely manual workflow.

 More features are being developed based on user requests.
-Please send me an email at paul@ambrosiussen.com, or open an issue here on Github.
+Please send me an email at contact@bismuth.at, or open an issue here on Github.

 ## Troubleshooting
-If you have an issue, either send me an email at paul@ambrosiussen.com, or open an issue here on Github.
+If you have an issue, either send me an email at contact@bismuth.at, or open an issue here on Github.

 Linux:
 - If the shelf installer has issues, try installing the `curl` module using for example `sudo apt install curl`.
 Then restart Houdini and try again.